anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ~~~~
 {: #vstat title='Representation of pledge voucher status telemetry' artwork-align="left"}

-If the pledge did not did not provide voucher status telemetry information after processing the voucher, the registrar agent MAY query the pledge status explicitly as described in {{exchanges_uc2_5}} and MAY re-sent the voucher depending on the Pledge status following the procedure described in {{exchanges_uc2_3a}}.
+If the pledge did not did not provide voucher status telemetry information after processing the voucher, the Registrar-Agent MAY query the pledge status explicitly as described in {{exchanges_uc2_5}} and MAY re-sent the voucher depending on the Pledge status following the procedure described in {{exchanges_uc2_3a}}.

 ### Pledge: Wrapped-CA-Certificate(s) Processing {#exchanges_uc2_3c}

-The registrar-agent SHALL provide the set of CA certificates requested from the registrar to the pledge by HTTP POST to the endpoint: "/.well-known/brski/scac".
+The Registrar-Agent SHALL provide the set of CA certificates requested from the registrar to the pledge by HTTP POST to the endpoint: "/.well-known/brski/scac".

 As the CA certificate provisioning is crucial from a security perspective, this provisioning SHOULD only be done, if the voucher-response has been successfully processed by pledge as reflected in the voucher status telemetry.